jwiegley/johnwiegley/drafts/quora.md

 Quick rule of thumb: Take an hourly rate, double it, then add 3 zeroes. $25 ->
 $50,000.
 That's the salary equivalent of that rate.
 Divide by 12 to know the monthly amount: ~$4,100.

-# Why don't prayers work?

-Date: 2017-01-29

-Prayer is a mystery; it's not like withdrawing money from an ATM.
-Sometimes it's working when you think it isn’t, and vice versa.

-It's better to use prayer as a means to connect your heart with God, and express yourself to Him, rather than treating it like God’s IT department.

-Prayer is like that feeling you get in the midst of a gorgeous moment when you say to yourself, “I wish this would never end.”
-The fact that it does end is part of what made it special; it's not a failure of the wish.

 # Which are Christians supposed to do?
 Pray for things to go the way they want it to or accept whatever happens as the work of God?